Sobesednik/node-exiftool/README.md

 Otherwise, the context will use a stable version which it installs independently.

+## Building

+The project is written with ES2017 (`async/await`) and built to be compatible with lower Node.js versions using `Babel`. `npm run build` will build source and test files. `npm run test-build` will run transpiled tests against transpiled sources, whereas `npm t` will run raw tests against raw source files.

+The preset used for transpiling is `es2015`, but without `transform-es2015-classes`, and with `transform-async-to-generator` and `source-map-support`.

 ## Metadata

 Metadata is awesome and although it can increase the file size, it preserves